hoangton/smartcash/smartnodes/setup.rst

 .. figure:: img/setup-manual-conf.png
    :width: 400px

-   Entering key data in smartcash.conf on the smartnode
+   Entering smartnode genkey data in smartcash.conf

 Press **Ctrl + X** to close the editor and **Y** and **Enter** save the file.
 You can now start running SmartCash on the smartnode to begin